 In addition, local and specific legal advice should also be obtained.

-For other steps which the Club recommends Members should take, please refer to the "Further impact on Members" section in our previous P&I Circular No 2632/2018.
+For other steps which the Club recommends Members should take, please refer to the "Further impact on Members" section in our circular "Implementation of the GDPR - General Guidance to Members (2632/2018)".